Nimr1/StarkStories/README.md

-Memory updated
-Here is the updated and complete README.md file with the new details:

 StarkStories
 StarkStories is an innovative decentralized application (Dapp) where writers can publish stories on-chain, and readers can purchase and support their favorite authors.
 Writers can submit completed stories or chapter-by-chapter updates, engaging readers with dynamic, gamified elements and collectible NFTs tied to story achievements.
 This project invites contributors to help build the future of storytelling on blockchain!